paperwm/PaperWM/README.md

 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://paperwm.zulipchat.com)

-> ⚠️ **ATTENTION:**
-> _we've recently set `release` branch as default.
+> #### ⚠️ **ATTENTION:** we recently set `release` branch as default.
 This change aims to provide a more tested and stable experience for most users.
 You can continue to use `develop` branch if you want the latest features and fixes as soon as they're available.
-Changes will be merged into `release` branch after a week or so of testing in `develop` branch._
+Changes will be merged into `release` branch after a week or so of testing in `develop` branch.

 PaperWM is a [Gnome Shell](https://wiki.gnome.org/Projects/GnomeShell) extension which provides scrollable tiling of windows and per monitor workspaces.
 It's inspired by paper notebooks and tiling window managers.